shreyasrivastava17/AdvancedLaneLineFinding/Project writeup.md

 Below is the result of the warped images:

 ![alt text][image12]

+I have also used the averaging technique average out the path from the previous 20 frames so the detection of the lane lines does not move out of the actual lane lines

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?